cogdog/dailyblank/README.md

 ## New Features

+* New shortcodes for count of people participating and number of responses.
+Also added an admin dashboard widget that shows activity stats on the site (July 3, 2017)
 * Set up installable zips for both parent and child theme, and the customized plugin (August 3, 2016)
 * Updated display of admin options to actually use its busted tabs (July 26, 2016)
 * Response and visit counts tracked and displayed, shortcodes to display in pages/widgets (May 23, 2016)